 Migrations are a fact of life for many software products.
 Updates to existing products you have implemented often require migrations to current versions, and if you have been in the SharePoint world for any length of time, you know the drill.
-Many enterprise customers are moving to Office 365 and related services, including SharePoint and Yammer, to streamline their IT services footprint.
+Many enterprise customers are moving to Microsoft 365 and related services, including SharePoint and Yammer, to streamline their IT services footprint.
 But what about migrating from one product to a completely different product?
-An increase in customers moving from previous versions of SharePoint to Office 365 and SharePoint 2013 on premises is obvious, right?
+An increase in customers moving from previous versions of SharePoint to Microsoft 365 and SharePoint 2013 on-premises is obvious, right?
 But we are also experiencing an increase in customers investigating migrating from Jive to SharePoint + Yammer.

 With an increase in customers asking about what is involved in migrating from Jive to SharePoint + Yammer, I thought I would quickly describe our processes and some decisions points surrounding migrating from Jive to SharePoint + Yammer.
 Now, I am not here to argue the merits or shortcomings of Jive, SharePoint, or Yammer – that’s a post for a different day (or maybe never..).
 This is purely a discussion about our experience with migrating content from Jive to SharePoint and Yammer if your business is investigating a migration or has already made a decision to migrate.